MasterOfTheTiger/masterofthetiger.github.io/CONTRIBUTING.md

 ## Stability
 If for some reason something on the site is broken because of your changes, they need to be fixed before being merged.

+There really should not be much that needs to be changed by anyone but me.
+Best thing you can do is open an issue.

 If your changes follow those guidelines, they will likely be accepted.